Anyone with elderly parents worries about them falling and injuring themselves, and rightly so.

 It’s been my experience (not just with patients but with family as well) that seniors tend to have too many items in their homes and often have furniture that is too large for the spaces they are in.

 Both of these issues lead to a decreased amount of space for walking and lots of trip hazards which leads to an increased risk for falling.

 This becomes even more of a problem if your senior loved one is using a cane, quad cane or walker.

 Another factor involving organization is the placement of items used daily.

 Keeping these items at easy reach is an often overlooked tip on minimizing fall risks.

-Following are some tips on how organizing can help to reduce fall risks:
+Following are 7 tips on how organizing can help to reduce fall risks:

 1) Keep kitchen items like glasses, dishes, pots and pans, etc. within easy reach so that the elderly person does not have to reach over the height of their shoulder or under reach below the height of their hip.